An interview with our Managing Director

 We are continuing to work across the Portfolio on improving the resilience of the State road network and securing longer term east-west supply chain security.
 Coupled with the work we are doing on promoting a circular economy, net zero and climate change adaptation sustainability will continue to be a focus for us.

-As we get closer to our 100 year anniversary it becomes more evident that our success is based around the strength and commitment of our people and that is why I think our new strategic area of focus around capability along with a renewed focus on our values is so important.
-I want to take this opportunity to thank everyone who has helped us in the past year and look forward to working with everyone to be even more successful in the year ahead as we all focus on the future.
+As we get closer to our 100 year anniversary it becomes more evident that our success is based around the strength and commitment of our people and that is why I think our new strategic area of focus on capability, along with a renewed focus on our values is so important.
+I want to take this opportunity to thank everyone who has helped us in the past 12 months and look forward to working with everyone to be even more successful in the year ahead.